quixio/quix-cli/docs/Reference/contexts/broker/index.gen.md

 ## Overview

-Manage the local debug broker configuration of the current context
+Manage the Sdk broker configuration that is injected to QuixStreams while developing locally

 **Aliases:** broker